twolfson/twolfson.com/articles/taken-for-granted-regression-tests.md

 }
 ```

-and we have a test suite for it
+and we have a test suite for it:

 ```js
 describe('An image when scaled by 2x', function () {